 Shares Pur chased Total Consi Weighted-

 Number Percent Amount Percent Average Price Per Share

-% \$ \$
+Existing stockholders % \$ % \$

-100.0% \$ 100.0% \$
+New investors

-% Number Percent Amount % \$ Number Percent Amount Percent % \$ %
+Total 100.0% \$ 100.0% \$

 The foregoing table does not reflect the sales by existing stockholders in connection with sales made by them in this offering.
-Sales by the selling stockholders in this offering will reduce the number of shares held by existing stockholders to shares, or % of the total number of shares of our common stock outstanding after this offering.
+Sales by the selling stockholders in this offering will reduce the number of shares held by existing stockholders to shares, or % of the total number of shares of our common stock outstanding after this offering, and will increase the number of shares held by new investors to shares, or % of the total number of shares of our common stock outstanding after this offering.